Sleepytale Logo

 The boats fell into the water and sailed away like a busy fleet that did not ask for directions.

-Rosie stood very still, then very slowly set pink clover blossoms on the drifting boats.
+Then very slowly she set pink clover blossoms on the drifting boats.

 The pond looked like it had sprouted candy.

-The boat maker, a shy kid with a freckled nose, whispered, It is even better, and smiled so wide that the sun felt proud.
+The boat maker, a shy kid with a freckled nose and ink stains on both thumbs, whispered, It is even better, and smiled so wide that the sun itself seemed to lean closer.

 As afternoon leaned toward evening, the parade began.